-Note: Your Spouse must survive you in order to receive the survivor portion of the Joint and Survivor Pension.
-If your Spouse dies before you, you will continue to receive the same monthly benefit for the rest of your life, and all Plan benefits will end upon your death.
+Note: Your Spouse or Domestic Partner must survive you in order to receive the survivor portion of the Joint and Survivor Pension.
+If your Spouse or Domestic Partner dies before you, you will continue to receive the same monthly benefit for the rest of your life, and all Plan benefits will end upon your death.

 Here is an example of a 50% Joint and Survivor Pension.
 You decide to Retire at age 65 on a Regular Pension of \$1,250.
-Your Spouse is also 65 years old.
-Under the 50% Joint and Survivor Pension, you would receive \$1,113 (an actuarially reduced amount based on your Spouse's life expectancy) a month for your lifetime.
-When you die, your Spouse would continue to collect 50% of the monthly benefit you were receiving, or \$557 each month for as long as your Spouse lives.
-After your Spouse dies, all pension payments stop.
+Your Spouse or Domestic Partner is also 65 years old.
+Under the 50% Joint and Survivor Pension, you would receive \$1,113 (an actuarially reduced amount based on your Spouse's or Domestic Partner's life expectancy) a month for your lifetime.
+When you die, your Spouse or Domestic Partner would continue to collect 50% of the monthly benefit you were receiving, or \$557 each month for as long as your Spouse or Domestic Partner lives.
+After your Spouse or Domestic Partner dies, all pension payments stop.